icinganalysis/icinganalysis.github.io/content/NASA-TM-D-2166.md

 ##Related

 NASA-TM-83556 [^4] compares measured ice drag on a NACA0012 airfoil to NASA-TM-D-2166 ("ref.
 1") calculations.
 Several of the calculated delta Cd values are notably higher than the test values.

 ![NASA-TM-83556 Figure 20](images/nasa-tm-83556/Figure 20.png)

-Data for the NACA0012 airfoil was not included in the NASA-TM-D-2166 data, but the similar NACA0011 airfoil was.
+Data for the NACA0012 airfoil was not included in the NASA-TM-D-2166 data, but the similar NACA0011 airfoil was included.

 We will see more from NASA-TM-83556 in the "Conclusions of the Ice Shapes and Their Effects Thread", and in the upcoming "Icing Wind Tunnel Test Thread".